welcome to the northwest berry foundation

 September 2017 Special Research Update for Commercial Raspberry Growers concerning Soilborne Disease & Nematode Management in a Changing Fumigation Landscape.

 On-Farm Research: The founders of the Northwest Berry Foundation and many of the board of directors are professionals within the commercial Northwest berry industry.
 One the foundation’s main goals is to enable better coordination between the region’s many research scientists.
-This includes carrying out applied research, such as on-farm variety trials, that benefit all northwest berry growers.
+This includes carrying out applied research, such as testing SWD traps and on-farm variety trials, that benefit all northwest berry growers.

 Collecting and Disseminating Information: In 2016, the NBF took over information links previously carried out by Peerbolt Crop Management.
 These resources include: